amustufa/nextjs-boilerplate/documentation/architecture/15-boundaries.md

 # Module Boundaries

-- Cross-module imports allowed only via `contracts/` and public services; deep imports and cycles are forbidden.
+- Cross-module imports allowed only via `interfaces/` and public services; deep imports and cycles are forbidden.
-- Contracts expose only interfaces/types; implementations are private to the module.
+- Interfaces expose only types/schemas; implementations are private to the module.
 - Enforce with lint rules (and optionally TS project references in monorepos).

 ## ESLint Guidance (examples)